cmclean8/Cinefile/README.md

 A **Physical Item** is the actual disc, tape, or other physical media object in your collection.
 This is what you can hold in your hand.
 Each physical item can have:
 - A unique barcode or identifier
-- A physical format (4K UHD, Blu-ray, DVD, LaserDisc, VHS)
+- A physical format (4K UHD, Blu-ray, DVD, Digital-UHD, Digital-HD, Digital-SD, LaserDisc, VHS)
 - Optional custom photos of the physical media
 - Edition details (Criterion, Steelbook, Limited Edition, etc.)
 - Other custom metadata fields links to the store page, buying links, etc.